-7.1 Is an arbitrator in your jurisdiction permitted to award preliminary or interim relief?
+7.1 Is an arbitral tribunal in your jurisdiction permitted to award preliminary or interim relief?
 If so, what types of relief?
-Must an arbitrator seek the assistance of a court to do so?
+Must an arbitral tribunal seek the assistance of a court to do so?

 Yes (Art.
 24).
 The arbitral tribunal can award preliminary and interim relief when it considers it necessary.
 Usually, preliminary relief is used to maintain the status quo.
 The tribunal can exercise such powers without any assistance of the court.
-However, the preliminary relief rendered by the arbitration tribunal shall not be recognised or enforced by courts.
+However, the preliminary relief rendered by the arbitral tribunal shall not be recognised or enforced by courts.